Cheapest 2-year & long fixed energy deals in the UK (July 2026)

 Yes.
 Standing charges and unit rates vary across Great Britain because of regional network costs and tariff structures.
 Northern Ireland has a separate market; availability and switching processes differ there.

-Do I need a smart meter to get the cheapest two-year fix?
+Do I need a smart meter to get the cheapest fix?

 Not always.
 Some tariffs are available with traditional meters, while others may require a smart meter (or offer extra features if you have one).
 If you have Economy 7 or a prepay setup, meter type matters more for eligibility and pricing.